On orbit sets generated by semigroups of one-dimensional affine functions: Acknowledgments

 \section{Acknowledgments}

-The work of the authors was prepared with the support of the Theoretical Physics and Mathematics Advancement Foundation ``BASIS'', grant No. 22-7-2-32-1.
+The authors are indebted to the anonymous referee for helpful comments on an earlier draft of this paper.
+The paper was prepared with the support of the Theoretical Physics and Mathematics Advancement Foundation ``BASIS'', grant No. 22-7-2-32-1.
 The work of the second author was prepared within the framework of the HSE University Basic Research Program.